marcussousa/VanillaPress/README.md

 # Extra
 O diretório **plugins** contém alguns plugins que considero interessantes.
-- Block Bad Queries (Plugin description: What this code does is pretty simple.
-It checks for excessively long request strings (more than 255 characters) and for the presence of either the eval or base64 PHP functions in the URI.
-If one of these conditions is met, then the plug-in sends a 414 error to the client’s browser.)

 # wp-functions
 Wordpress por definição, inclui a tag **META ROBOTS** baseada na sua escolha de deixar o Site ser Indexado ou não.